 Do you need to apply different requirements for all your teams with the project label?
 You only change the settings of the label and all teams, with the label, inherit the new settings.
 Don’t forget to communicate the change towards the owners!

 One part of your governance strategy should contain the collaboration templates you are facilitating through Microsoft Teams in your organization.
 For example: Projects, departments, or customers.
 Microsoft Teams supports the creation of out-of-the-box templates:

 At the moment of writing, Microsoft doesn’t support sensitivity labels with templates.
 No need to worry!
 Roadmap ID 84232 has the following description:

 “Sensitivity labels allow Teams admins to protect and regulate access to sensitive organizational content created during collaboration within teams.
 With this update, you will be able to apply sensitivity labels to teams created from templates as well.”

 The update is rolling out late September and is expected to be completed by mid-October.
 In case you are using your own provisioning solution, we advise to look at PNP PowerShell or the Microsoft Graph.
 These should offer, or are working on, an integration of sensitivity labels.

 Ultimately, once sensitivity labels are applied to your teams, and you are happy with how things are configured, effectively governing external access and sharing as part of your wider Microsoft 365 governance approach means being able to scale your processes according to how rapid your Microsoft 365 environment is growing as adoption takes off.

 Third-party solutions such as Rencore Governance can help fill in gaps when platform usage and growth becomes hard to tackle with out-of-the-box or in-house built solutions.

-If you are interested in learning how to manage cloud sprawl as part of your governance strategy, I also recommend the following essential cloud governance planning free whitepaper.
+If you are interested in learning more about governance in Teams, I also recommend the following Teams governance best practices free whitepaper.